 If you aren’t registered for at least 5 credits (in fall and spring semester) or 3 credits (in summer semester) by around the 15th of the month, when a registration check is run on all graduate assistants, a portion (7.5% or about $150) of your monthly paycheck gets routed into a SERP (Student Employee Retirement Plan) with TIAA/CREF.
 You can learn more about SERP here: http://www.ses.colostate.edu/student-employee-retirement-plan-serp.

-- If you are enrolled in 5 or more credits and have not completed a health insurance waiver (because you already have health insurance), you will be automatically enrolled in the Student Health Insurance Plan (SHIP) for that semester.
+- If you are enrolled in 5 or more credits and have not completed a health insurance waiver (because you already have health insurance), you will need to OPT in the Student Health Insurance Plan (SHIP) for that semester.

 - If you are taking fewer than 5 credits but would like to be enrolled in the Student Health Insurance Plan, you must enroll.